 points.

-method has a number of optional arguments that
+The plot method has a number of optional arguments that

 control its appearance.
-For example, the base_size
+For example, the base_size argument

 controls the size of labels.
 The size of the points for the crude rates

-can be adjusted using size
+can be adjusted using size, and size = 0

 removes them altogether.
-We can also use ggplot
+We can also use ggplot to add

 custom modifications: